-Registered apprenticeships, a structured training program, combine on-the-job, hands-on training at the work site with classroom instruction in technical, job-related subjects.
-This combination of learning methods gives apprentices both the skills and the knowledge they need to become successful in their chosen careers.
+Our registered apprenticeships program of structured training combines on-the-job, hands-on training at the work site with classroom instruction in technical, job-related subjects.
+This combination of learning methods gives you both the skills and the knowledge you need to become successful in your chosen careers.

 Central New Mexico Community College does not sponsor apprenticeships but does provide the classroom training required.

-Apprentices selected for this program typically work in the related career area and are affiliated with a registered training agency.
-It is recommended that students submit an application to the partnering training agency to fully benefit from the coursework and apprenticeship program.
-Once an applicant has been selected, he/she is indentured into the apprenticeship program and then the training begins.
-After completion of this program, apprentices may be awarded a CNM certificate in addition to being able to sit for a journeyman licensing exam.
+Apprentices selected for this program typically work in your related career area and are affiliated with a registered training agency.
+It is recommended that you submit an application to the partnering training agency to fully benefit from the coursework and apprenticeship program.
+Once you have been selected, you are indentured into the apprenticeship program and then the training begins.
+After completion of this program, you may be awarded a CNM certificate in addition to being able to sit for a journeyman licensing exam.

 - Associated Builders & Contractors, Inc (ABC)